 This scene doesn’t include the Three Wise Men, but that isn’t a huge deal.
 The shepherds and angels were the first on the scene anyway.
 Besides, I couldn’t resist these tiny adorable sheep!

-Our little family is still figuring out and making up its Christmas traditions, but I’m happy that this year, another piece of the puzzle has fallen into place with a quiet click.
+Our little family is still figuring out and making up its Christmas traditions, but now this minimalist Nativity set has become part of it.
+I’m happy that this year, another piece of the puzzle has fallen into place with a quiet click.

 Did you grow up with a Nativity scene at home, or do you have one now?
 I’d love to hear about it!